on May 15th, 2020 (JST) current information.

 Thailand is 2 hours behind Japan.
 When it is noon in Japan, it is 10:00 in Thailand.
 Daylight saving time is not observed.

-Thailand is located in the tropics, so it is hot all year round.
-There is a slight difference in climate between Bangkok and the southern Malay Peninsula, the northern mountain range, and the plateau country in the northeast.
-Generally, there are three seasons: the rainy season, the dry season, and the hot season.
+Thailand is located in the tropics, so it is hot all year round, but the climate in Thailand differs slightly from that in the southern Malay Peninsula, the northern mountain range, and the plateau country in the northeast.
+There are three seasons: the rainy season, the dry season, and the hot season (classified as the rainy season, the cold season, and the summer season by the Thai Meteorological Department).

 Average high temperature and average low temperature in Thailand (Bangkok) and Japan (Tokyo)